-Regrettably, for most patients, injections for back pain is not covered by major health insurers, Medicare, or Medicaid.
+Regrettably, for most patients, injections for back pain are not covered by major health insurers, Medicare, or Medicaid.
 However, Regenexx has had success in getting full coverage from various self-funded health plans.
 Click here to learn more about getting your employer to cover these procedures.

-Injections for low back pain varies significantly from highly skilled physicians to con artists.
+Injections for low back pain vary significantly from highly skilled physicians to con artists.
 4 questions can assist you and your loved one in identifying highly skilled physicians from con artists.
 The questions are: Who is providing the injection?
 What is being injected?
 Where is it being injected?
 How is it being injected?
 PRP and bone marrow-derived stem cells have been demonstrated to be effective in the treatment of low back pain.
 There are No human studies published on the use of exosomes, umbilical, or amniotic products for low back pain.
 There are significant differences in the use of stem cells in the treatment of the low back.
 Do your homework, and be aware and question high pressured sales tactics used by many clinics.

 1.Allegri M, Montella S, Salici F, et al. Mechanisms of low back pain: a guide for diagnosis and therapy.
 F1000Res.
 2016;5:F1000 Faculty Rev-1530.
 Published 2016 Jun 28. doi:10.12688/f1000research.8105.2

 2. Berger D, Lyons N, Steinmetz, N. In Vitro Evaluation of Injectable, Placental Tissue-Derived Products for Interventional Orthopedics.
 Interventional Orthopedics Foundation Annual Meeting.
 Denver, 2015. https://interventionalorthopedics.org/wp-content/uploads/2017/08/AmnioProducts-Poster.pdf